arunsanna/local-openshift/README.md

-# OctoShift - OpenShift Local Deployment Manager
+# OpenShift Local Deployment Manager

 This project provides a script to manage OpenShift Local (formerly CodeReady Containers/CRC) on your local machine.